Higher Standards Tutorial, Inc.

 Students taking our Comprehensive SAT/ACT/PSAT Preparation Course are taught both the academic content and the advanced test-taking strategies necessary to beat the test-makers at their own game.
 We will not pass you off to someone who was simply given a crash course in our methods; students enrolled in our course will work directly with Dr. Rothkopf, who wrote the curricula, usually attains perfect or near-perfect scores on the exams, and has been preparing students for the test for over four decades.
 Through their training, students learn how to master the skills needed for all sections of the SAT, ACT and PSAT exams.
 In recent years, our students have seen an average SAT score increase of over 200 points; the highest increase one of our students achieved (on the now-retired three-scores version of the test) was an astounding 900 points (which would translate to a 600-point increase on today's version of the SAT)!

-We are currently taking enrollment for our 2025 July-to-October Comprehensive Prep Course, which begins on Wednesday, July 9 in preparation for the October 2025 SAT, ACT and PSAT exams...students are also encouraged to consider taking an additional exam along the way (such as the August SAT and September ACT), as well as to take one or both of those exams on future dates as well.
+We are currently taking enrollment for our 2025-2026 October-to-May Comprehensive Prep Course, which began on Sunday, October 26 in preparation for the April 2026 ACT exam and the May 2026 SAT exam...students are also encouraged to consider taking an additional exam along the way (such as the March SAT and February ACT), as well as to take one or both of those exams on future dates as well.
+Even though the class has recently begun, since we record every class, students can catch up on anything they've missed.
 The tuition for the course is $1495.
 All students will be required to have a scientific or graphing calculator and to purchase the most recent versions of two books: "The Official ACT Prep Guide" and "The Official Digital SAT Study Guide"; students will also need to bring a laptop, tablet or iPad to a few classes toward the end of the course.

 There are two options for attending classes: (1) in person in the conference room at Comfort Suites (located at 3901 SW 117 Avenue, just off the Turnpike at the corner of Bird Road (SW 40 Street) and SW 117 Avenue) AND (2) remotely through Zoom.
 Students/parents can choose which of the two formats they feel most comfortable with (unless the in-person option reaches maximum enrollment).
 The Zoom option allows both local and out-of-town students who view the class remotely to still hear/see the instructor and the white board clearly and to participate & interact with the instructor just as if they were attending in person; the Zoom option is also available for students who normally attend in-person but who occasionally cannot attend at the in-person location.
 If a student is unable to attend class on a particular date through either method of attendance, the student can arrange to view a recording of the missed class on YouTube for an additional $10.